-For current information on training runs, check out the Facebook pages below:
+For current information on training runs, check out these links:

-The 2012 Wednesday Running Series will meet in June, July, and August at Maine Endwell High School, Endwell, NY, with registration at 5:30 and meet starting at 6:00 PM.
+The 2014 Wednesday Track Meets will be held in July and August at Chenango Valley High School, Binghamton, NY, with registration at 5:30 and meet starting at 6:00 PM.
 Normal events are: open mile, 800 meters, 400 meters, 3000 meters on the track.
 More details

 BU nature preserve - some nice trails of varying lengths.
 There is a 5k course that the cross country team uses that is non-technical along with some steeper, rockier, more rooty stuff.
 Some good climbs with great views.
 There is a large map/sign at one of the trail heads.